psygo/magi/tasks.md

 # Tasks

-1. [ ] Fix update of the voting component
 1. [ ] Voting on the node card dialog
 1. [ ] Guards for only altering your own content